zamanianlab/ZamanianLabDocs/docs/protocols/Caenorhabditis_elegans/RNA_Extraction/RNA_Extraction.md

 1. Prior to RNA extraction, wipe down your working space, pipettes, and gloves with Eliminase or RNase Zap.

     **Note:** Ensure that your gloves remain RNase-free; if you touch a contaminated surface (i.e. skin, hair, other lab equipment) or breath on the gloves, they are no longer RNase-free.

-    **Note:** This procedure has been performed on personal bench tops, but the BSC will provide further sterility if RNA degradation or RNase contamination is a fear.
+This procedure has been performed on personal bench tops, but the BSC will provide further sterility if RNA degradation or RNase contamination is a fear.

 2. Add 200 μL chloroform per 1 mL Trizol.